isc-projects/bind9/win32utils/readme1st.txt

 program.
 This will install the named and associated programs into the correct directories and set up the required registry keys.

+Usually BINDInstall must be run by/as Administrator or it can fail to operate on the filesystem or the registery or even return messages like 'A referral was returned from the server".
+The best way to avoid this kind of problems on Windows 7 or newer is:
+ - open a "file explorer" aka finder windows
+ - goes where the distribution was expanded
+ - click right on the BINDInstall application
+ - open "Properties" (last) menu
+ - open "Compatibility" (second) tab
+ - check on the (last) "Run this program as an administrator" Unfortunately this is not saved by zip (or any archiver?) as it is a property saved in the Registry.

 BINDInstall requires that you install it under an account with restricted privileges.
 The installer will prompt you for an account name (the default is "named") and a password for that account.
 It